top of page

 Classification Criteria are NOT diagnostic criteria

 The term, "Classification Criteria", is fine when clinicians understand what it means and how it should be used.
 However, many clinicians incorrectly think of Classification Criteria as diagnostic criteria.
-Currently, there are no diagnostic criteria for Sjogren's disease.
+There are no diagnostic criteria for Sjogren's disease.

 Classification Criteria were created in order to standardize research populations.
 A significant number of Sjogren's patients do not meet these necessarily strict Classification Criteria.
 Sjogren’s is a clinical diagnosis.
 Testing supports but does not rule out the disease.
 Clinicians unfamiliar with the nuances of diagnosis often refuse to see or treat Sjogren’s patients who do not fulfill these narrow research criteria.
 This leaves many with Sjogren’s undiagnosed and untreated.